 Last Updated: March 17, 2017

 There are many in's and out's of repairing your credit and we are here to help you on this journey to better credit.
 If you are willing to take the time and to be patient, you can repair your credit on your own.
-The following questions are the most common questions we see being asked in our credit repair discussion forum.
-We hope these answers help you, but if not, and you feel this process is a bit too overwhelming, we highly recommend Lexington Law for credit repair.
+The first thing to do is to request and review all three of your credit reports.
+This article explains how to get your reports and then how to read and understand all of the information found on them.
+One wonderful resource we have availabe is our discussion forum - where you can ask questions for free.
+If you feel this process is a bit too overwhelming, we highly recommend Lexington Law for credit repair.
 Or, you can watch our informational video entitled What is a Credit Report.

 How to Get a Free Credit Report

 All credit bureaus are required to give out one free credit report per year.
 You can order your free annual credit report online at AnnualCreditReport.com, or by calling 877-322-8228.
 When you order your reports, you will need to provide your name, address, social security number, and date of birth.
 To verify your identity, you may need to provide some information that only you would know, like the amount of your monthly mortgage payment.

 If you want to order your score in addition to your free report, you will be charged an extra fee.
 The free reports are good for 30 days only, so make sure you print your reports and save them to a thumb drive.
 The other thing is that if you do any credit disputes after pulling your free report, the credit bureaus have 45 days instead of 30 days to pull your credit reports.
 Nothing is ever really free, is it?
 This could mean the difference, in all seriousness, in getting a deletion because of the extra time they have to investigate.

 Are there any exceptions to getting only one free report per year?